CallyyllaC/Noctaxis/docs/architecture.md

 The dependency-injection composition root is `Noctaxis.Desktop/App.axaml.cs`.
 Interfaces exist only at external or meaningfully replaceable boundaries.

+## Environmental map rendering

+Terrain acquisition, radial ray casting, Earth-curvature correction and horizon profiles remain in `Noctaxis.Core`.
+The desktop converts the resulting directional profile into one compact, immutable `EnvironmentalOverlayState`; it never asks a terrain provider for data while drawing.

+`EnvironmentalOverlayRenderer` submits one Avalonia custom draw operation for the continuous camera-cone effects.
+Its cached Skia runtime effect samples a bounded one-dimensional obstruction texture, applies the existing Web Mercator inverse transform supplied by the Mapsui viewport, and generates terrain hatching and weather desaturation per pixel.
+Hatch spacing and thickness are screen-space uniforms, so there are no per-stripe Avalonia controls, paths or lines.

+Invalidation is deliberately split into three levels.
+Observer, camera-height, terrain-detail or provider revisions replace the environmental profile.
+Heading, FOV, cone distance and weather replace only compact overlay state.
+Pan, zoom, resize and visual-style changes replace only the viewport transform/uniforms and redraw the single operation.
+Consequently viewport movement cannot acquire DEM tiles, ray-cast terrain, rebuild obstruction polygons or generate hatch geometry.
+The runtime effect and native paint resources are reused; the profile texture is uploaded only when its compact terrain revision changes.

 Settings are staged directly in the main Settings tab.
 General, Weather, and Celestial objects are internal settings sections; no settings window or editable map-source configuration exists.
 Celestial configuration, visible state, order, and default primary target are persisted separately from the full catalogue.
+Legacy DEM-folder fields may deserialize for compatibility but are not active settings; terrain acquisition is managed by Environmental Intelligence.

 ## Persistence and secrets